hphelion/documentation/devplatform/helion/user/deploy/languages/go.html.md

 #### .godir[](#godir "Permalink to this headline")

 The `go` tool uses the directory name of your project to name executables and determine package import paths.
-Cretate a file called .godir, in your project root, containing the path from *\$GOPATH/src* to your project root:
+Create a file called .godir, in your project root, containing the path from *\$GOPATH/src* to your project root: